wp-plugins/seo-checker/readme.txt

 If you're still having trouble then you will have to get in contact with your server host.

+== Screenshots ==

+1. Screen shot of the dashboard warning message you see when search engines are blocked.
+2. Screen shot of the additional styling added to the Search Engine Visibility option to draw attention to it.
+3. Screen shot of the plugin options panel and notification settings.
+4. Screen shot of an example email notification from the plugin.

 == Changelog ==

 = 0.1 =
 * First version of the plugin

+= 0.2 =
+* Updated readme